futurice/ios-good-practices/README.md

 To sync all certificates and profiles to your machine, go to Accounts in Xcode's Preferences, add your Apple ID if needed, and double-click your team name.
 There is a refresh button at the bottom, but sometimes you just need to restart Xcode to make everything show up.

+When you want to manage provisioning as a part of your build process, [Sigh](https://github.com/fastlane/fastlane/tree/master/sigh#readme) can be an option for you.
+It takes care about downloading the actual provisioning profiles from iTunes Connect, renew, repair them and allows you to manage profiles for multiple developer accounts and teams.

 #### Debugging Provisioning

 Sometimes you need to debug a provisioning issue.
 For instance, Xcode may refuse to install the build to an attached device, because the latter is not on the (development or ad-hoc) profile's device list.
 In those cases, you can use Craig Hockenberry's excellent [Provisioning][provisioning] plugin by browsing to `~/Library/MobileDevice/Provisioning Profiles`, selecting a `.mobileprovision` file and hitting Space to launch Finder's Quick Look feature.
 It will show you a wealth of information such as devices, entitlements, certificates, and the App ID.